-The project is located at 3749 Ocean Drive, Oxnard, California.
+The project is located at 3413 Ocean Drive, Oxnard, California.

 The project involves erecting a new residential structure with three stories.
 The structure will be of wood frame construction.
 The loads will be relatively light.
 No basement is intended.
 Slab on grade will be used.
 The existing public sewer lines will service the proposed residence.
+An existing residence will be removed.